-EUR/USD is currently flat and trading above 1.2380.
-The euro is up against the yen, with EUR/JPY trading above 132.30.
-Finally, the euro is flat against the pound, with EUR/GBP above 0.8860.
+EUR/USD is up slightly and trading above 1.2170.
+The euro is up slightly against the yen, with EUR/JPY trading above 133.0.
+Finally, the euro is up slightly against the pound, with EUR/GBP above 0.8730.

-As the euro strengthens, we are upgrading EUR/USD to bullish in the short-term.
+As the euro runs out of steam, we are now bearish on EUR/USD in the short-term.
 The pair is now trading within a normal range in the short-term.
 This is based on a range of technical indicators when looking at the daily chart.

-As the euro rises, we are upgrading EUR/USD to bullish in the medium-term.
+As the euro rises, we are now neutral on EUR/USD in the medium-term.
 The pair is now trading within normal conditions.
 This is based on technical indicators when looking at a weekly chart.